lsy1205/NTU_DBMS_Final_G17/README.md

   * inputdata: input csv files and the ipynb file to load csv into MySQL
   * ML: the python files and models used for machine learning in MySQL UDF
   * MySQL: the cpp files and example sql files
-  * SWAG: the ipynb to show the results of SWAG model
+  * SWAG: The ipynb file shows how the data from the experiment is trained and the results are presented.
+We print the accuracy and probability distribution plots, which can be used to formulate rules for novelty detection.

 ## How to Use this Repository
 *We use MacOS with M1 chip for DEMO*